TABISHCODING/Daily-LeetCode-Practice-Notes/01_Python_Fundamentals/Python Fundamental Concept.md

 We used operators to calculate a sum, compare values, and check multiple logical conditions at once.

+🧮 The Power Operator (**)

+The double-asterisk ** is Python’s operator for exponentiation — raising one number to the power of another.

+Syntax

+base ** exponent

+Code Example & Explanation

+radius = 5
+area = 3.14159 * (radius ** 2)
+print(f"The area of the circle is {area}")

+Here, radius ** 2 means “radius squared.”
+It’s the same as writing radius * radius, but much cleaner.

 -----

 ## **Stair 5: Control Flow - Giving Your Code a Brain** 🧠